Version: 2022.3

 ’s current orientation, and allows you to change the viewing angle and projection mode.

 You can also toggle Perspective on and off.
 This changes the projection mode of the Scene view between Perspective and Orthographic (sometimes called “isometric”).
-To do this, click the cube in the center of the Scene Gizmo, or the text below it.
+To do this, click the cube in the center of the Orientation overlay, or the text below it.
 The Orthographic view has no perspective, and is useful in combination with clicking one of the conical axis arms to get a front, top or side elevation.

 A Scene shown in Perspective mode (left) and Orthographic mode (right)